-Man Suspected In Disappearance of Dallas Zoo Monkeys Arrested Near Aquarium
+Man Suspected in Disappearance of Dallas Zoo Monkeys Arrested Near Aquarium

-Dallas police say they have made an arrest in connection with the case involving emperor tamarin monkeys reported missing from the Dallas Zoo.
+Dallas Police say they have made an arrest in connection with the case involving two emperor tamarin monkeys taken from the Dallas Zoo.

-Davion Irvin, 24, was arrested Thursday.
-Police say the public helped identify Irvin as the man Dallas police were looking to speak with about the missing monkeys.

-On Thursday, Dallas police received a tip that Irvin was at the Dallas Aquarium near animal exhibits.
-Dallas police say, when officers got there, Irvin was seen getting on a DART train.
-Officers picked Irvin up in the 1400 block of Pacific Avenue and took him to Jack Evans Police Headquarters for questioning.
+Davion Irvin, 24, was arrested Thursday and is facing five counts of animal cruelty non-livestock.
+He's been booked into the Dallas County Jail where he's being held on bonds totaling $25,000.
+It's not clear if he's obtained an attorney.

+Earlier this week Dallas Police released a photo of an unidentified man they said they wanted to speak with about the case, though they stopped short of calling the man a suspect or person of interest in the case at that time.
+The photo, police said, was taken from a video recorded at the Dallas Zoo.

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.

-Irvin has been charged with six counts of animal cruelty non-livestock in connection with the monkeys.
+On Thursday, Dallas Police received a tip that the man, now identified as Davion Irvin, was at an aquarium in Dallas and was seen near animal exhibits.

+Dallas Police said that when officers arrived Irvin was seen getting on a DART train.
+Officers picked him up in the 1400 block of Pacific Avenue and took him to Jack Evans Police Headquarters for questioning.

-Police say the investigation into all the Dallas Zoo cases is ongoing and don't rule out further charges.
+Police said the investigation into all the Dallas Zoo cases is ongoing and didn't rule out further charges.

 MONKEYS REPORTED MISSING, THEN FOUND

-The Dallas Zoo said Monday two emperor tamarin monkeys are missing and that there's clear evidence the animals' habitats were tampered with and that they may have been taken.
+The Dallas Zoo said Monday two emperor tamarin monkeys, Bella and Finn, were missing from the zoo and that there was clear evidence the animals' habitats had been tampered with and that they had been taken.

-The Dallas Zoo said they notified the Dallas Police who are actively investigating a recent string of incidents at the zoo involving damaged habitats and animal escapes.
+The Dallas Zoo said they notified the Dallas Police who were already investigating a recent string of incidents at the zoo involving damaged habitats and animal escapes.

-The monkeys were found safe Tuesday in an empty home in Lancaster.
+The tamarin monkeys were found safe Tuesday in the closet of an empty home in Lancaster after a tip from a citizen who saw a photo released by the Dallas Police of a person they wanted to talk to about the case.

-Bella and Finn were found in the closet of the home and the zoo thanked the Dallas Police for their quick work in locating the monkeys and for the public's help in providing the tip.

 "We are pleased that video from our surveillance cameras – which we shared with Dallas PD – seems to have been critical in generating a tip that led to the recovery of the tamarins," the zoo said.